vincentwang79/otp-model-for-golang/go-implementation-guide.md

 Common issues:

 1. **Model file not found**: Ensure the path to the model parameter file is correct
-2. **Unsupported model type**: The detector only supports SVM models
+2. **Unsupported model type**: The detector only supports SVM and NB models as specified in the model parameters
 3. **Low confidence scores**: Make sure you're using the latest model parameters

 ## 完整Web服务示例